 other mavericks or renegades.
 Here are a few, with which we've had great success:

 The Knicks and Rangers apps give fans instant access to exclusive team news, photo galleries and videos.
 Get live-scores pre and post game coverage, team and player stats, schedules and standings.
 This was a complex technical execution with multiple API integrations for geo-fencing, ticketing, real-time-data, and high volume media delivery.

 It is no secret that Tablets will be used as key learning tools by kids worldwide.
 In 2013, Pearson hired Fabric to help build the new Common Core software platform for K12.
 Fabric’s team worked on the interactive content and games for Math and English and our game designers were challenged with connecting learning mechanics and pedagogy to engaging game play.

 Fanswell connects artists and fans to book live music outside of bars and clubs.
 Fabric’s design and engineering team helped nurture Fanswell from napkin to product.
-We’re proud to say that Fanswell was successfully incubated at Fabric, is now in BETA, and have active users and a growing volume of transactions.
+We’re proud to say that Fanswell was successfully incubated at Fabric and has been growing steadily since the in-house team came online.